 - The high-five from your classmate when the teacher picks you to demonstrate a new step.

-- The sense of accomplishment that comes when you learn ballroom dancing.
+- The sense of accomplishment that comes as you learn ballroom dancing.

 - Imagine never sitting out a dance at a party.
 Unless, of course, you want to (and you won’t).

-An outstanding ballroom dance studio has an aura of camaraderie and fellowship.
+An outstanding ballroom dance studio has a sense of camaraderie and fellowship.
 The dance club consists of people who, just like you, have made the decision to learn ballroom dancing.

 All student-dancers are in the same boat, so to speak, and it’s wonderful to meet people and make new friends who share a common interest.